GEO BON logo

 3. Calculating zonal statistics

-This step calculates the zonal statistics for the raster layers obtained from the GEO BON STAC catalog over the chosen bounding box, using the R package exactextractr.
+This step calculates the zonal statistics for the raster layers obtained from the GEO BON STAC catalog over the bounding box from step 1, using the R package exactextractr.
 The user can choose what types of zonal statistics will be extracted.

 4. Calculating the BII change